PingOne

 For inbound provisioning, you can specify additional options for onboarding new users.

-For inbound provisioning, the mapping is applied to the attribute coming from the source identity store before it is saved to the PingOne directory.
+The mapping is applied to the attribute coming from the source identity store before it’s saved to the PingOne directory.

 Steps